(This post may contain affiliate links. Please read our disclosure policy for more information.)

 42. Get Out on the Water

-Pack up your kayak, canoe, or SUP to launch it in the lake.
+Pack up your kayak, canoe, or SUP to launch it into the lake.
 We love inflatable versions since they don’t take up as much room.

-If the lake allows swimming, you may also be able to use any inflatable swim tube.
+If the lake allows swimming, you may also use any inflatable swim tube.

 43. Take a Swim

 Look for campgrounds with access to rivers, lakes, or pools for swimming.
-Just don’t forget to pack the swimsuits and towels!
+Just don’t forget to pack up your beach or pool bag with swimsuits and towels!

 44. Go Fishing

 Research the area around the campground for fishing opportunities, then pack up a fishing pole and bait.
-If a fishing license is required, make sure you can get access to one.
+If a fishing license is required, make sure you can access one.

 45. Learn to Skip Stones